Mocap Everyone Everywhere: Lightweight Motion Capture With Smartwatches and a Head-Mounted Camera: Experiments

 \subsection{Ablation Studies}

-\textbf{Setup.} For quantitative evaluation, we capture our own dataset by wearing XSens MVN Link~\cite{xsens} and our lightweight setups together, where we use XSens as ground truth data.
-However, as an IMU-based method XSens also suffers from root drift issues~\cite{guzov2021hps}, and thus we ignore these factors during the evaluations, by considering errors in XY aligned space (in evaluating floor update algorithm) or capturing motion with relatively small root translations (in evaluating $F_{opt}$).
-For ablation on our floor level update algorithm, we capture a sequence of walking downstairs (height changes from 0m to -4.21m).
-For ablation on optimization $F_{opt}$, we capture 3 sequences involving hand-based human-scene interactions. (e.g., making coffee, taking snacks from the shelf) In the scenarios, the right hand is detected on the egocentric video and is targeted for optimization.
+\textbf{Setup.} For quantitative evaluation, we capture with our setup and with XSens MVN Link~\cite{xsens} together, where we use XSens as ground truth.
+More details are in supp. mat.

-\textbf{Ablation on Motion Estimation.} We both quantitatively and qualitatively demonstrate the contribution of the floor level updating in scenarios where the floor changes over time (e.g., walking down the stairs).
+\textbf{Ablation on Motion Estimation.} We demonstrate the contribution of the floor-level updating algorithm by capturing a sequence of walking downstairs.
 As seen in Table~\ref{tab:floor_ablation} and Fig.~\ref{fig:floor_abl}, without floor update (left) the head height is misleading and consequently, the module generates inaccurate poses.
 However, by accordingly updating the floor levels (right) the head height is adjusted so the network accurately estimates the motion of walking down the stairs.

-\textbf{Ablation on Motion Optimization.} We quantitatively and qualitatively demonstrate the contribution of $\mathcal{F}_{opt}$ by comparing the initial motion output $\mathbf{M}_{reg}$ and optimized final motion output $\mathbf{M}$ to ground-truth data.
+\textbf{Ablation on Motion Optimization.} We first demonstrate the contribution of $\mathcal{F}_{opt}$ in hand-based everyday interaction scenarios.
+For quantitative comparison, we compare the initial motion output $\mathbf{M}_{reg}$ and optimized final output $\mathbf{M}$ to ground-truth.
 As shown in Table~\ref{tab:edit_ablation}, right arm PE and both arm PE both decreased in the final motion output $\mathbf{M}$ compared to the initial regression-based output $\mathbf{M}_{reg}$.
 Example results are shown in Fig.~\ref{fig:edit_abl}.
 We also demonstrate motion optimization results from visual cues in multi-person scenarios.
 As seen in Fig.~\ref{fig:multi_edit_abl}, the egocentric image of person B serves as a ``third-person view" of person A. Using this information can resolve the fundamental ambiguities of the legs that stem from upper-body sensor setups.
 Although the legs of $\mathcal{F}_{est}$ (red) in Fig.~\ref{fig:multi_edit_abl} (a) are plausible, $\mathcal{F}_{opt}$ (blue) further captures the slight nuances of leg movements by leveraging visual cues $\bm{\tau}_t^{ \overrightarrow{BA}}$.